mcaliman/mcaliman.github.io/_posts/en/linux/2013-01-01-howto-ant-linux.md

 share: true
 ---

->"The machine is an extension of the human mind, not an alternative to it." - I, Robot (1950)

 Let's see how to install ant, which is a requirement for installing GlassFish on Linux.
 Download the tar.gz file from the website and transfer it to `/usr/local`